akneni/pygrab/README.md

 # PyGrab

-PyGrab is a Python library for making HTTP requests.
+PyGrab is a simple and performant Python library for making HTTP requests written in rust.
 It is designed to be fully interoperable with the popular `requests` package in Python.
-All functions in PyGrab that make HTTP requests return `requests.Response` objects, making it easy to integrate into existing projects that use `requests`.

 ## References